 There are specific exceptions to Texas’ two-year statute of limitations for wrongful death claims.
 These include when the person bringing the claim is a minor child, when the defendants to the action (or their negligence) were unknown, in the case of fraud, and mental or physical incapacity.
 For minor children, the two-year statute of limitations does not start until the child’s 18th birthday.
 However, a minor child does not have to wait to file a claim.
 A parent or guardian may pursue a wrongful death action on a child’s behalf.

 Where the defendants or negligence were unknown, the statute of limitations starts when a reasonable person would have known they had a cause of action.
 Likewise, with fraud, the statute may be extended to the time the family of the deceased person discovered the fraud.
 In the case that a family member with a cause of action for wrongful death suffers from a mental or physical impairment that prevents them from filing within two years, the statute may be extended to accommodate the incapacity.

 Speak with an Experienced Houston Wrongful Death Attorney Before Your Statute of Limitations Expires

 If you have lost your spouse, parent, or child due to the negligence, recklessness, or wrongdoing of another party, you may be entitled to wrongful death compensation under Texas law.
-To ensure you file your wrongful death claim in time, talk to an experienced Houston, Texas wrongful death attorney as soon as possible.
+To ensure you file your wrongful death claim in time, talk to an experienced Houston wrongful death attorney as soon as possible.
 In the Houston area, contact Charles J. Argento & Associates at 713-225-5050.
 Mr. Argento is a compassionate and aggressive lawyer with experience handling wrongful death cases arising from car accidents, dangerous premises and products, work-related accidents, and medical malpractice, and he is prepared to help you.
 Contact our Houston personal injury lawyers for more legal help.